CWolfs/ExtendedConversations/README.md

-# Test Battletech Mod

-This is a test mod to get familiar with HBS's Battletech for modding.

-## Overview

-This will contain source code injection and overriding, or new, streaming assets.
+# Extended Conversations

+Extended Conversations is a HBS' BattleTech conversation-based utility mod.
+It extends the conversation system to provide more actions, conditions and more.